 - Interested in Internet Governance, the future of the Internet, and other topics covered at the ICANN meeting.

 - Willing to present a 5-10 minute project at the meeting.
-This could be a presentation of research you are working on or have completed, an activity you are doing related to ICANN's work, a website you are affiliated with that is related to ICANN's work, a thesis project you are working on, etc. All NextGen presentations may be attended by members of the ICANN Multistakeholder community who are in attendance at the ICANN Meeting, as well as NextGen Ambassadors and other NextGen participants.
+This could be a presentation of research you are working on or have completed, an activity you are doing related to ICANN's work, a website you are affiliated with that is related to ICANN's work, a thesis project you are working on, etc.

 By applying, applicants are stating they are willing and able to spend the period of the ICANN meeting with the NextGen@ICANN group and will attend all required events.
 Each individual is provided a grant of support that covers the cost of economy class airfare, hotel and a stipend.
 NextGen participants are required to secure their own visas for travel at their own expense, as well as obtain any travel or health insurance, if desired, at their own expense.
 If you wish to apply for NextGen@ICANN, you must provide your personal information, however it is voluntary to choose to apply.